 This award recognises innovations and technical advances in the field of Optics.
-In particular, the award seeks to recognise strong efforts in translational optical research towards industrial applications and commercialisation by an individual or small team.
+In particular, the award seeks to recognise substantial achievement in translational optical research and/or development towards industrial applications and commercialisation by an individual or small team.

 The prize was known as the Technical Optics Award from 1995 to 2016.
 In 2017 it was renamed the John Love Award.

 Previous winners of the Prize: